floornfts/mobile-minting/README.md

 ```

 # Submitting a Mobile Minting Ingestor
-Once you've written a Mobile Minting Ingestor, it needs to be Pull Requested to this repository to be included in the production Floor Mobile Minting ingestion fleet.
+Once you've written a Mobile Minting Ingestor, it needs to be Pull Requested to this repository to be included in the production Rally Mobile Minting ingestion fleet.

 ### Before you submit
 - [ ] Ensure your generated MintTemplate works 😄